Black-footed cat: Conservation

-The black-footed cat is included on CITES Appendix I and protected by national legislation across most of its range.
-Hunting is banned in Botswana and South Africa.
+The black-footed cat is listed on CITES Appendix I and is protected throughout most of its range including Botswana and South Africa, where hunting is illegal.

 Field research

 The Black-footed Cat Working Group carries out a research project at Benfontein Nature Reserve and Nuwejaarsfontein Farm near Kimberley, Northern Cape.
-This project is part of a multidisciplinary effort to study the distribution, ecology, health, and reproduction of the black-footed cat.
 In November 2012, this project was extended to Biesiesfontein Farm located in the Victoria West area.
 Between 1992 and 2018, 65 black-footed cats were radio-collared and followed for extended periods to improve the understanding about their social organisation, sizes and use of their home ranges, hunting behaviour and composition of their diet.

 Camera traps are used to monitor the behaviour of radio-collared black-footed cats and their interaction with aardwolves (Proteles cristatus).

 In captivity

 The Wuppertal Zoo acquired black-footed cats in 1957, and succeeded in breeding them in 1963.
 In 1993, the European Endangered Species Programme was formed to coordinate which animals are best suited for pairing to maintain genetic diversity and to avoid inbreeding.
 The International Studbook for the Black-footed Cat was kept in the Wuppertal Zoo in Germany.
 As of July 2011, detailed records existed for a total of 726 captive cats since 1964; worldwide, 74 individuals were kept in 23 institutions in Germany, United Arab Emirates, US, UK, and South Africa.

 Several zoos reported breeding successes, including Cleveland Metroparks Zoo, Fresno Chaffee Zoo, Brookfield Zoo, and Philadelphia Zoo.

 The Audubon Nature Institute's Center for Research of Endangered Species is working on advanced genetics involving cats.
 In February 2011, a female kept there gave birth to two male kittens – the first black-footed cats to be born as a result of in vitro fertilization using frozen and thawed sperm and frozen and thawed embryos.
 In 2003, the sperm was collected from a male and then frozen.
-It was later combined with an egg from a female, creating embryos in March 2005.
-Those embryos were frozen for almost six years before being thawed and transferred to a surrogate female in December 2010, which carried the embryos to term, resulting in the birth of the two kittens.
+It was used to fertilize an egg in 2005, creating embryos that were thawed and transferred to a surrogate female in December 2010.
+The female carried the embryos to term and gave birth to two kittens.
 The same center reported that on 6 February 2012, a female black-footed cat kitten, Crystal, was born to a domestic cat surrogate after interspecies embryo transfer.